 is a "reinvention of both the western genre and unicorn lore" created as a collaboration between Sean Platt and Johnny B. Truant, as a dare by Sean's usual writing partner, David Wright.
 Who says you can't do a western without doing a lot of research, especially if it has unicorns?

 Marshal Clint Gulliver and his unicorn companion Edward had found peace in the small town Solace.
-On Clint's wedding day, before he could get "hitched" with his bride to be Mai, a threat is predicted to be heading toward town for revenge: the outlaw Hassle Stone.
+On Clint's wedding day, before he could get "hitched" with his bride-to-be Mai, a threat is predicted to be heading toward town for revenge: the outlaw Hassle Stone.
 Dark magic follows.

 As of this edit, Unicorn Western

-consists of four separate installments.
+consists of four separate instalments.

 Unicorn Western contain examples of: